wellcomecollection/wellcomecollection.org/common/views/components/Images/README.md

+## Purpose

+To display images in an accessible and performant manner, with a contextual caption to help tell the story of why the image is placed where it is.
+Also contains the attribution of the image.

-## Captioned image heights
+### Note on image heights

-Captioned images should go as wide as they can within their container, but no taller than 80% of the viewport height.
+Captioned images will go as wide as they can within their container, but no taller than 80% of the viewport height.

 They will retain their aspect ratio and they will be centered (using JavaScript) within their container.